BigNoid/script.skinshortcuts/README.txt

 	settings

 For other localized strings, it will contain the id of the string.
 For non-localized strings, it will contain the string in lowercase and without any spaces.

+A full list of labelID's can be found in the Resources folder.

 With Thanks